catherinedevlin/talks/pycon_2018/smalldata.rst

     but there are huge quantities of data locked up in it, and we have some good libraries to help us unlock it.

-    These three in particular are pretty beginner-friendly
+    These three in particular are nice beginner-friendly tools.  `requests-html` is pretty new - it's another fine Kenneth Reitz product.

 ----